What we do, ultimately, is help people feel more comfortable in their bodies so that they can move more easily and, in effect, heal themselves.

 – 2015: Winnipeg, Manitoba Canada, Natural Health Practitioners of Canada 2016 Conference

 – 2016: New Westminster, British Columbia Canada.
 Registered Massage Therapists’ Association of British Columbia: 2016 Manual Therapy Conference, An Interdisciplinary Approach to the Science and Practice.
-Keynote address and workshop.
+Keynote address: “Research Can Change Your Approach to Assessment and Treatment and Assist your Evolution as a Health Care Professional” and workshop.

 – 2016: Milwaukee, WI.
 Columbia St. Mary’s Hospital